ksyasuda/mpv-youtube-queue/README.md

 # mpv-youtube-queue

-A Lua script that implements the YouTube 'Add to Queue' functionality in MPV
+A Lua script that implements the YouTube 'Add to Queue' functionality for MPV

 ![mpv-youtube-queue image](.assets/mpv-youtube-queue.png)